 Learn how to create and implement a marketing plan to promote your organization and community.
 Find out how to target specific audiences, develop effective one-to-one and one-to-many communications, and assess marketing programs.
+Focus on tactical implementation of marketing strategies.

-- Identifying key elements of a marketing plan. - o 40% - Learn how to develop strategies to market what your organization offers (services, programs, events, and products) - Review the basics of market segmenting, prospect targeting, messaging/positioning techniques, and pricing - Enhance methods to distribute your "product" by building awareness and visibility of the organization through marketing and communications - Embrace member and market research as a key organizational driver - Implementing techniques for researching your audience and measuring success. - o 30% - o Assessing your outcomes/value and promoting return on investment to members

-• Utilizing marketing tools for nonprofits.

-- o 30% - Use technology in marketing communications (brief lead-in to C460 Integrating Strategic Technology Solutions) including social media outlets and tools, as well as, traditional media - Gain an appreciation that successful marketing includes the whole organization (all staff and board) and supports the organization's business plan as well as long-term plan - Understanding analytics - Recognizing how your target audience utilizes your technology and social media
+- Identifying key elements of a marketing plan. - o 40% - Learn how to develop strategies to market what your organization offers (services, programs, events, and products) - Review the basics of market segmenting, prospect targeting, messaging/positioning techniques, and pricing - Enhance methods to distribute your "product" by building awareness and visibility of the organization through marketing and communications - o Embrace member and market research as a key organizational driver - Implementing techniques for researching your audience and measuring success. - o 30% - Assessing your outcomes/value and promoting return on investment to members - Understand unique strategies to differing media platforms - Understand how to measure success based on media platform purpose - Determine frequency of analyzing analytics or benchmarks of success and how to interpret and make changes based on the - Utilizing marketing tools for nonprofits. - o 30% - Use technology in marketing communications (brief lead-in to C460 Integrating Strategic Technology Solutions) including social media outlets and tools, as well as, traditional media - Gain an appreciation that successful marketing includes the whole organization (all staff and board) and supports the organization's business plan as well as long-term plan - o Recognizing how your target audience utilizes your technology and social media